Ivirius-Main/rebound-news-fluent/src/routes/blog/posts/ivrte31-released/+page.md

 ### VelocityIDs
 Velocity IDs have been around ever since the December 2023 patches for UTE UWP (TowPad-based) were released, which was before UTE UWP 24H1 RTMed and before UTE UWP Plus even began!

-The idea of Velocity IDs themselves was inspired by the feature of the same name in Windows' Insider Previw builds, allowing certain hidden features and enhancements to be toggled.
+The idea of Velocity IDs themselves was inspired by the feature of the same name in Windows' Insider Preview builds, allowing certain hidden features and enhancements to be toggled.

 As of the RTM build of IVR Free 3.1 (3.1.0.267), there are no Velocity IDs in the menu, but they will be added with future patches.